wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/01-Plugin-Development-Practices/02-Naming-Collisions.md

 > Inside a namespace, when PHP encounters an unqualified name in a class name, function or constant context, it resolves these with different priorities.
 Class names always resolve to the current namespace name.

-What this means is that all the WordPress core functions you're using in this code are being resolved to the global namespace by default, but the use of the `WP_Error` class is being resolved to the current namespace.
+What this means is that all the WordPress Core functions you're using in this code are being resolved to the global namespace by default, but the use of the `WP_Error` class is being resolved to the current namespace.

-WP_Error is a WordPress core class, so it exists in the global namespace.
+WP_Error is a WordPress Core class, so it exists in the global namespace.

 When using namespaces, you can use a backslash character in front of any class names or function calls to tell PHP the class or function exists in the global namespace.